 What’s this “fatfree” business all about?

 In general, I don’t cook with refined fats (oil, margarine, and shortening).
 This simply means that instead of sautéing in oil, I use water or broth.
 In baking, I substitute apple sauce or flax seeds or some other substance for margarine, butter, or shortening.
+When absolutely necessary, I use a tiny amount of oil to wipe on a pan to which the food would otherwise stick; this is never enough to increase the overall amount of fat in a recipe so much as a half a gram.
 I do use a little sesame oil now and then because a little bit imparts a lot of flavor.
-And once in a very long while, I go crazy and make something with a little olive oil in it, but this is rare, and I don’t use whole heaping gobs of it.
+A few of my very old recipes contain a little olive oil, but they are rare exceptions.

 Wait a minute…I saw a recipe with coconut milk…and another with walnuts.
 Those aren’t fat-free ingredients!